ratt-ru/shadeMS/README.md

 ```
 - CASA-style formatting for SPW selection
-- Arbitrary plot selections for x and y axis
+- Arbitrary plot selections for x and y axes
 ```